Emmanuel-Nti/Business-Metrics-of-Yandex-Afisha/docs/index.md

 - The investments in all the sources are not yet worthwhile as the highest (source 1) is yet to recoup 100% of investment.
 Also, investments by cohorts is not yet worthwhile.

 ## Recommendations
-- I would recommend the marketing experts to invest more in sources 1 and 2 and cut costs on plaform 3; without plaform 3, revenues would exceed cost.
+- Invest more in sources 1 and 2, and cut costs on plaform 3; without plaform 3, revenues would exceed cost.
 - Introduce strategies to boost rentention rate; improve user experience with the app.

 ## Libraries Used